 Understanding your outcomes will inspire positive change and advancement.
 Outcomes are about performance levels.
 Outcomes need to be expressed quantitatively, showing how performance changes over time.
 Therefore, it is critical to define and measure your outcomes prior to implementing your process or programs.
 Without the starting measure, it becomes difficult to demonstrate the true impact.

-Moving towards the measurement of what matters most (outcomes) doesn’t have to be difficult.
+Moving toward measuring what matters most (outcomes) doesn’t have to be difficult.

 - Describe the outcomes you want to achieve (why do you perform the process or service in the first place?).